shaikezam/preem/README.md

 - isNotIncludes - test *checkIf* array don't contains a parameter.
 - isDeepEqualTo - test *checkIf* object is equal to another object.
 - isNotDeepEqualTo - test *checkIf* object is not equal to another object.
+- **inMyCriteria** - test *checkIf* object\s is not in predefined condition, need to pass the function as the 1st argument - see example in next.

+#### start function:

+User's predefined criteria -

 ### start function: